theoddden/Delta-Hedging-Exposure/README.md

 Change ticker as desired.
-Written in R using Claude.
+Graph written in R using Claude.
+Price range model written in Python.